How To Write A Probability

 • Q: What is the difference between probability and odds?

 • A: Probability is expressed as a fraction or decimal between 0 and 1.
 Odds are expressed as a ratio of favorable outcomes to unfavorable outcomes.
-For example, a probability of 1/4 is equivalent to odds of 1:3.
+Here's one way to look at it: a probability of 1/4 is equivalent to odds of 1:3.

 • Q: How can I improve my understanding of probability?